 Aspartame Is Not “Safe”: A Scientific Review

 From time to time, the conversation of artificial sugars arises.
 On one end, people believe if something is ‘approved’ by the FDA, it is entirely safe, and on the other end, people believe in only consuming sweeteners from natural sources.
-However, I have a different standpoint: I agree with the later of the two statements, but I disagree with its reasoning.
+However, I have a different standpoint: I agree with the latter of the two statements, but I disagree with its reasoning.

 Instead of merely believing natural sweeteners are the best, it is also essential to understand why artificial sweeteners are harmful.
 Remember, the FDA allows many chemicals in the American food supply that are banned in Europe; it is all about perspective.

 It is also important to note the definition of safe.
 According to Merriam-Webster, safe is defined as "free from harm or risk."

 In this article, we will review the chemical makeup of one of the most popular artificial sweeteners, aspartame, and examine several studies which give an alternative, yet scientifically backed, perspective on how safe aspartame is.
 I have defined any medical or scientific terms in [brackets] for your contextual understanding.

 According to the Encyclopedia Britannica, aspartame is a synthetic, organic compound of phenylalanine and aspartic acid, 150-200 times the sweetness of sugar, and is not suitable for baking .
 Its chemical name is aspartylphenylalanine, but I guess aspartame sounds more attractive .
 While the healthfulness of aspartame is still being discussed for the general population, there are two segments of people who should not have this chemical under any circumstances: People who have phenylketonuria (PKU) or tardive dyskinesia (TD).